dagartga/dagartga.github.io/_posts/2024-03-10-causal-impact.md

 It estimates what *would have happened* (known as a "counterfactual") by applying a model to *comparable data* in a pre-period and projecting this model onto that data in a post-period.
 The difference between the actual data and the counterfactual in the post-period, is the estimated impact of the event.

-The *comparable data* that we pass in can be a control group, another set of related data, or even multiple sets of related data - but for this approach to work robustly & reliably, this additional data must must adhere to several rules:
+The *comparable data* that I pass in can be a control group, another set of related data, or even multiple sets of related data - but for this approach to work robustly & reliably, this additional data must must adhere to several rules:

-It must not be affected by the event that we’re measuring, but it must be predictive of our output, or have some relationship with our initial time-series data.
+It must not be affected by the event that I am measuring, but it must be predictive of our output, or have some relationship with our initial time-series data.

-So, in the case of randomized experiment, we could use the control group as our additional set of data.
+So, in the case of randomized experiment, I could use the control group as our additional set of data.

 In the case where this is no control group, other sets of data that meet the aforementoined rules must be found.
-These must not be affected by the event, but they should have some relationship or correlation with the time-series data we’re measuring.
+These must not be affected by the event, but they should have some relationship or correlation with the time-series data being meassured.
 An example is measuring stock prices, perhaps other stocks that are in a similar industry.
 Or if measuring the sales of a certain section of the grocery store, say health and beauty products, perhaps the second time-series could be the sales of another non-food category in the store.

 Either way, this additional data provides the algorithm insights into the trends of the data over time.